Successful admission to a hall of residence

 The new student will make an on-line application at a later date indicating the Hall his/her sibling was offered.

-Hall Fellows and Faculty-in-Residence will form a committee to select up to 40 students who are unsuccessful in this application exercise for admission to their respective Halls.
+Hall Fellows and Faculty-in-Residence will form a committee to select up to 60 students for admission to their respective Halls.
 The committee is given the full discretionary power as set out in the Hall Admission Scheme.
 Hall Fellows and Faculty-in-Residence play an important role in moulding and building their respective Hall’s identity and culture.
-A student considered for discretionary admission in a hall must have made an on-line application.
 Students admitted to a hall but who do not contribute to the hall as required may have their tenancy terminated.

 Students’ Union (SU) and Constituent Clubs, with approval from Club Advisors may recommend up to 105 places (maximum 10 places for SU & each non Academic Constituent Clubs and maximum 5 places for each Academic Constituent Club) for the previous year essential event committee members or sub clubs’ main committee members of Academic Constituent Clubs who have met the requirements and can commit to serve the SU and the Constituent Clubs in the subsequent term of office.
 Recommended students admitted to a hall but do not comply with any of the terms and conditions of the letter of agreement can have their tenancy terminated.